Client incident management system

 The CIMS Review team has heard from stakeholders that while the CIMS is an improvement on the previous incident reporting system, some areas need refinement.

-After five years of operation, the department is undertaking a review of the Client Incident Management System (CIMS).
-The review of CIMS will carefully consider the role of CIMS in the safeguarding environment, address the barriers to CIMS operating as an effective safeguarding mechanism and streamline processes to make the best use of department and sector resources.
+The review of CIMS has carefully considered the role of CIMS in the safeguarding environment, addressed the barriers to CIMS operating as an effective safeguarding mechanism and streamlined processes to make the best use of department and sector resources.

 Implementation of CIMS Review outcomes

-If you would like to receive monthly updates, please click here to subscribe to the CIMS Review Newsletter.
+If you would like to receive monthly updates, please subscribe to the CIMS Review Newsletter.

 CIMS was introduced in 2018 as an end-to-end system for the management of client incidents with a focus on the impact an incident has on a client: